MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

 - If a function or operation is not related to any similar functions or operations by the types and functor support of their inputs, do not use a suffix.
-- If a function or operation is related to any similar functions or operations by the types and functor support of their inputs, use suffixes as in the table above to distinguish variants.
+- If a function or operation is related to any similar functions or operations by the types and functor support of their inputs, use suffixes as in the table above to identify variants.

 # [Examples](#tab/examples)